huggingface/hub-docs/tasks/src/text-to-image/about.md

 ### Data Generation

-Businesses can create additional data for their task specific to their use cases by inputting text and getting image outputs.
+Businesses can generate data for their their use cases by inputting text and getting image outputs.

 ### Immersive Conversational Chatbots